Aoli03/Evolving-CV/README.md

   **Status:** Completed — May 2025

 - **NIST SURF Program Intern**
-  Gaithersburg Campus, Maryland — May 2025–Present
+  Gaithersburg Campus, Maryland — May 2025–August 2025
   - Developing PCBs in Altium Designer to be mounted in cryogenic chambers.
   - Gaining experience with probing stations, VNAs, oscilloscopes, and signal generators.
   - Enhancing lab skills for use in cryogenic and non-cryogenic environments.
   - **Related Presentation:** NIST SURF Colloquium — July 2025
-  **Status:** Ongoing — since May 2025
+  **Status:** Completed — August 2025

 ---